Artes Mundi 10 Shortlist Announcement

 As an important arbiter of cultural exchange between the UK and international communities, Artes Mundi again brings together a major biennial exhibition of international contemporary art by some of the most relevant artistic voices engaging with urgent topics of our time.
 The artists are: Rushdi Anwar (Born Kurdistan.
 Lives and works between Thailand and Australia); Carolina Caycedo (Born UK to Colombian parents.
 Lives and works in USA); Alia Farid (Born Kuwait.
 Lives and works between Kuwait City and Puerto Rico); Naomi Rincón Gallardo (Born USA.
 Lives and works in Mexico); Taloi Havini (Born Bougainville (Nakas/ Hakö tribe).
 Lives and works in Australia); Nguyễn Trinh Thi (Born and continues to live and work in Vietnam) and Mounira Al Solh (Born Lebanon.
 Lives and works in Lebanon and The Netherlands).

 Work by each artist will feature in the biennial exhibition AM10 taking place from October 2023 to March 2024 with the winner of the prestigious £40,000 Artes Mundi Prize – the UK’s largest contemporary art prize – announced during the exhibition run.
-For the first time, AM10 will be presented nationally at multiple venues across Wales.
-The venue partners are: MOSTYN, Llandudno; Oriel Davies Gallery, Newtown; Glynn Vivian Art Gallery, Swansea; National Museum Cardiff; and Chapter, Cardiff.
+For the first time, AM10 will be presented nationally and simultaneously at multiple venues across Wales.
+The venue partners are: MOSTYN, Llandudno; Oriel Davies Gallery, Newtown; Glynn Vivian Art Gallery, Swansea; National Museum Cardiff and Chapter, Cardiff.

 Past editions have seen Artes Mundi work with artists at crucial stages of their careers, often being their first introduction to UK audiences, with many now established figures on the world stage, including Dineo Seshee Bopape, Prabhakar Pachpute, Ragnar Kjartansson, Theaster Gates, John Akomfrah, Teresa Margolles, Xu Bing, and Tania Bruguera.